keboola/connection-docs/transformations/ml-model-deployment/index.md

 {: .image-popup}
 ![Screenshot - Sample Code](/transformations/ml-model-deployment/05-sample-code.png)

-Once you train your model and run the first experiment, you can go back to the Keboola Connection UI, open the MLflow UI from there, and check the results.
+Once you train your model and run the first experiment, you can go back to the Keboola UI, open the MLflow UI from there, and check the results.

 {: .image-popup}